An Oldie, but a Goodie

 The Marlboro Man has been replaced by the logo mascot of the K-Tribe.

-This place opened in 1949 as Municipal Stadium, and eventually became known as Grainger Stadium because it’s on Grainger Street.
+This place opened as Municipal Stadium, and eventually became known as Grainger Stadium because it’s on Grainger Street.
 I was afraid of a corporate sponsorship; thankfully, it’s not.

 Doesn’t mean there aren’t any corporate tie-ins, though.
-The owner of the Kinston Indians (henceforth known as the K-Tribe) owns the Bojangles restaurant chain as well as a small (two locations in Kinston) chain of Fifties-style diners with gas stations called RightWay (motto: “Eat Here – Get Gas”).
-Both are promoted: the vendors wear RightWay shirts, and there’s a Bojangles stand in the picnic area down the right-field line.
-(That was in 1999.
-I returned for a farewell visit in 2011 and both were no longer in effect.)
+In 1999, the owner of the Kinston Indians (henceforth known as the K-Tribe) owned the Bojangles restaurant chain as well as a small (two locations in Kinston) chain of Fifties-style diners with gas stations called RightWay (motto: “Eat Here ” Get Gas”).
+Both were promoted: the vendors wear RightWay shirts, and there’s a Bojangles stand in the picnic area down the right-field line.
+(I returned for a farewell visit in 2011 and both were no longer in effect.
+However, by 2018 the Bojangles chain was sponsoring a lot of promotions throughout the Carolinas.)

-A series of franchise shifts was announced in late 2010 which will leave Kinston without a professional team in 2012.
-The K-Tribe will move to Zebulon to fill the gap left by the purchase of the Double-A Carolina Mudcats, who are being relocated to Pensacola, Fla.
+A series of franchise shifts was announced in late 2010 which left Kinston without a professional team in 2012.
+The K-Tribe relocated to Zebulon to fill the gap left by the purchase of the Double-A Carolina Mudcats, who moved to Pensacola, Fla.

 Return to the Stadiums page